kswope/params_guard/README.md

 In models/thing.rb:

-    def self.params_guard(key, params, session)
+    def self.params_guard(key, value, session)

-      where(id: params[:key], account_id: session[:aid]).any?
+      where(id: value, account_id: session[:aid]).any?

     end

-Now you can safely do simple ActiveRecord lookups,
+Now you can safely do simple ActiveRecord lookups, for example:

-Instead of this, in thing_controller.rb, where a bud guy can pass in a thing id that doesn't belong to him
+Instead of doing this, in thing_controller.rb, where a bad guy can pass in a thing id that doesn't belong to him

     def edit
-      @thing = Thing.find(params[:id])
+      @thing = Thing.find( params[:id] )
     end

 Do this

     def edit
-      @thing = Thing.find(params[:id, Thing])
+      @thing = Thing.find( pg[:id, Thing] )
     end

-If the bad guy passes in an thing id that doesnt belong to account, instead of seeing private information, he'll get a rails error screen.
+If the bad guy passes in an thing id that doesnt belong to account, instead of seeing private information, he'll get a rails error screen, because an uncaught exception is raised.

-Warning:  might work with nested params, like params[:thing, Thing][:id], but you'll need a smarter callback
+Works with nested parameters (that form_for thing)

+    id = pg[:user][:document_id, Document]

+ParamsGuard tries guessing at the model name, so in the controller DocumentsController you can omit the Model and it guesses using the controllers name

+    id = pg[:id]

+same as

+    id = pg[:id, Document]

+if the current controller is DocumentsController.

+ParamsGuard doesn't know about attr_accessible or mass assignments but you could always call it without using the return value, expecting it raise an exception and interrupting any wrong doing.